bmarcote/casa_pipeline/README.md

 This is a quite personal project which will be completely focused on the calibration of data from the European VLBI Network ([EVN](https://evlbi.org)) and from the Giant Metrewave Radio Telescope [GMRT](http://gmrt.ncra.tifr.res.in).

+                                                                                                                          ## Why CAPI?

+CASA was meant to be a

 **CAPI has the following goals:**
 - Simplify the user interaction layer with CASA to make it more dynamic and avoid command repetitions within a single session.
 - Use the default and more optimized approach for data reduction for the different facilities, instead of a fully manual step-by-step approach.